-With respect to acts of terrorism, FMTAC provides direct coverage that is reinsured by the United States Government for 85% of "certified" losses, as covered by the Terrorism Risk Insurance Act ("TRIA") of 2007 (originally introduced in 2002).
-Under the 2007 extension, terrorism acts sponsored by both foreign and domestic organizations are covered.
-The remaining 15% of MTA Group losses arising from an act of terrorism would be covered under the additional terrorism policy described below.
-Additionally, no federal compensation will be paid unless the aggregate industry insured losses exceed \$100 ("trigger").
-The United States government's reinsurance of FMTAC was extended for six years through December 31, 2020.
+With respect to acts of terrorism, FMTAC provides direct coverage that is reinsured by the United States Government for 85% of "certified" losses in 2015 and 84% of "certified" losses in 2016, as covered by the Terrorism Risk Insurance Program Reauthorization Act ("TRIPRA") of 2015.
+Acts of terrorism sponsored by both foreign and domestic organizations are covered.
+The remaining 15% (2015) and 16% (2016) of MTA Group losses arising from an act of terrorism would be covered under the additional terrorism policy described below.
+No federal compensation will be paid unless the aggregate industry insured losses exceed a trigger of \$100 in 2015 and \$120 in 2016.
+The United States government's reinsurance is in place through December 31, 2020.

-To supplement the reinsurance to FMTAC through the 2007 Terrorism Risk Insurance Program Reauthorization Act ("TRIPRA") program, the MTA obtained an additional commercial reinsurance policy with various reinsurance carriers in the domestic, London and European marketplaces.
-That policy provides coverage for (1) 15% of any "certified" act of terrorism up to a maximum recovery of \$161.2 for any one occurrence and in the annual aggregate, (2) the TRIPRA FMTAC captive deductible (per occurrence and on an aggregated basis) that applies when recovering under the 15% "certified" acts of terrorism insurance or (3) 100% of any "certified" terrorism loss which exceeds \$5 and less than the \$100 TRIPRA trigger up to a maximum recovery of \$100 for any occurrence and in the annual aggregate.
-This coverage expires at midnight on May 1, 2015.
-Recovery under this policy is subject to a retention of \$25 per occurrence and \$75 in the annual aggregate in the event of multiple losses during the policy year.
-Should the MTA Group's retention in any one year exceed \$75 future losses in that policy year are subject to a retention of \$7.5.
+To supplement the reinsurance to FMTAC through the 2015 Terrorism Risk Insurance Program Reauthorization Act ("TRIPRA") program, the MTA obtained an additional commercial reinsurance policy with various reinsurance carriers in the domestic, London and European marketplaces.
+That policy provides coverage for (1) 15% of any "certified" act of terrorism up to a maximum recovery of \$161.25 for any one occurrence and in the annual aggregate during 2015 and 16% of any "certified" act of terrorism up to a maximum recovery of \$172.0 for any one occurrence and in the annual aggregate during 2016, (2) the TRIPRA FMTAC captive deductible (per occurrence and on an aggregated basis) that applies when recovering under the "certified" acts of terrorism insurance or (3) 100% of any "certified" terrorism loss which exceeds \$5 and less than the \$100 TRIPRA trigger up to a maximum recovery of \$100 for any occurrence and in the annual aggregate during 2015 or 100% of any "certified" terrorism loss which exceeds \$5 and less than the \$120 TRIPRA trigger up to a maximum recovery of \$120 for any occurrence and in the annual aggregate during 2016.